josephjose1234/josephjose1234/README.md

 - 👋 Hi, I’m @josephjose1234
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning to get a Job
+- 🌱 I’m currently learning 'how to get a Job?'
 - 💞️ I’m looking to give my best work
 - 📫 you can reach me at josephjose0001@gmail.com